PythonRSAS/pythonrsas.github.io/_posts/2022-06-18-4-Steps-to-make-array-monotonic.md

 In the following Python implementation, I use a helper function <span class="coding">getIndex</span> to get the list of indices of incongruent elements.
 It returns a thinner array <span class="coding">[A[i] for i in range(len(A)) if not i in idx]</span> and list of indices (can be empty) of non-congruent elements.

+When removing elements of arrays in loops, we need to remember that Python lists are mutable.
+We need to be *careful not to use index that refer to the older list*.
+Therefore, using *list comprehension* is a safe and concise way of removing those non-monontonic elements.

+**Complexity:**
+<span class="coding">getIndex()</span> runs a loop.
+If we find m indices to remove, then when returning the smaller array, the loop is n - m steps.
+We may need to do this close to n times in the worst case when the first element is the largest.
+For example [6, 1, 2, 3, 4, 5] takes len(A) - 1 steps.
+So the time complexity is $$O(n^2)$$.

+The space complexity is $$O(n)$$.

 <div class="code-head"><span>code</span>steps_to_non_decreasing_array.py</div>

 ```py